Transfer Deadline Day: What every Premier League club needs ahead of the window closing on Friday

 Sky Sports News reported at the beginning of the window that a forward, midfielder, left-sided defender and goalkeeper were the main areas Arsenal were looking at this summer, so if they do bring in a forward that will be all of those areas ticked off.

-That is because Real Sociedad midfielder Mikel Merino has been in London to complete a medical with the Gunners ahead of a £32.5m switch.
+That is because Real Sociedad midfielder Mikel Merino completed his move to the Gunners for £32.5m on Tuesday.

 There is also potential movement in goal, with Southampton, Wolves and Bournemouth all looking at Aaron Ramsdale - with Espanyol's Joan Garcia possibly replacing the England international.